aspiration_pneumonia_prevention.jpg

 2. Consider the effect of patient medications

 Several medications increase the likelihood of aspiration.
-Sedatives are the most commonly implicated, but it is important to be aware of the others.
+Sedatives are the most commonly implicated, but it is important to know the others.
 Opioids, hypnotics, anti-anxiety medications, and muscle relaxers can affect the patient’s ability to swallow.
 Anticholinergics and calcium channel blockers relax the esophageal sphincter.
-Alcohol, anticholinergics and anesthetics can affect a patient's ability to cough and gag.
+Alcohol, anticholinergics, and anesthetics can affect a patient's ability to cough and gag.

-It may be helpful, if appropriate, to discontinue or decrease these medications.
+If appropriate, discontinuing or decreasing these medications may be helpful.
 However, when this is not possible, patients should be closely monitored.

 3. Perform oral care